cudmore/protocols/worley-shuler-prairie.md

 Prairie user configurations specify user defaults including the save path and are in the main Map Manager folder at 'F:\cudmore:apps:bJHU:MapManager_Options:Users:scope:cudmore_prairie.txt'.

 **Important**.
 When you click 'Initialize Session', ensure both the save path and file names are set correctly in Prairie View.
-Verify this for both the Z-Series and T-Series tab.
+Verify this for both the Prairie View Z-Series and T-Series tab.
 If one of them is correct, the others should also be correct.

+## Saving files

+Prairie View and the Prairie Canvas need to save files to the same folder.
+This is controlled from within the Prairie Canvas.
+When you set a 'session id' in the Prairie Canvas, folders for todays date (yyyymmdd) and the session (yymmdd_sesisonid) are created.
+This path is automatically set within Prairie View (assuming it is running).

+    f:\cudmore\data

+It is important that Prairie View saves files to a solid-state drive.
+If saving to a traditional spinning-disk drive there may be image corruption.

 ## Matlab video